 Responsibility

-EcoCompass is based on the international ISO 14001 standard and is owned by the Finnish Association for Nature Conservation.
-The EcoCompass certificate granted to Espoon Asunnot in 2024 demonstrates that we manage our environmental responsibilities systematically and measurably.
+The Ekokompassi certificate awarded to Espoon Asunnot in 2024 demonstrates that we manage our environmental matters systematically and in a measurable way.

 www.ekokompassi.fi (Briefly in English)

-Part of the VAETS energy efficiency program
+Participating in the VAETS energy efficiency program

 Emission-Free Heating and Property electricity